xvxx/dino/README.txt

 lightweight, scriptable version of the language that can be used to quickly prototype ideas or perform system tasks.
-Dino can also be used to run basic LDPL programs on systems which lack a C++ compiler, or to experiment with new LDPL features.
-Mostly, though, Dino is a prehistoric toy.
+Dino can also be used to run basic LDPL programs on systems which lack a C++ compiler, or to experiment with new LDPL language features and syntax.
+Mostly, though, it's a prehistoric toy.

 === EXAMPLES =========================================================